The 19 Best Cities to Visit in Japan with Stunning Scenery

 And how about immersing yourself in anime and manga in the Akihabara district?
 This is a haven for pop culture enthusiasts.
 You can embrace your inner otaku and discover the latest trends when exploring countless electronics stores, anime shops, and maid cafes.

 Art lovers shouldn't miss Roppongi Hills, a hub for modern art culture in Japan.
 The Mori Art Museum displays contemporary installations, prioritizing pieces that appeal to even casual observers.
 From here, Tokyo Tower is easily accessible, offering 360° city views from its 150 and 250-meter-high observation decks.
-On a clear day, you might even glimpse Mount Fuji.
+On a clear day, you might even catch a glimpse of Mount Fuji.

 2. Osaka